Integrating Secrets Management Services - Configuration

 Note that in the Interface Editor you can specify, per secret, which Secrets Management service to use.
 If you do not specify it, then Fabric will try find the secrets in each of the activated services (according to their appearance in the config.ini file).

-Multi Secrets Management Instances
+Multi Secrets Management Service Instances

 To use it:

-1. Name the secret manager section you want to use, following this pattern: [encryption_{my_name}_sm].
-For example, name the section for production secret manager instance as[encryption_prod_sm] and [encryption_qa_sm] for the QA secret manager instance.
+1. In the config.ini file, name the Secrets Management service section you would like to use, following this pattern: [encryption_{my_name}_sm].
+For example, name the section for production's Secrets Management service instance as [encryption_prod_sm] and the section for the QA's instance as [encryption_qa_sm].

 Previous